 Drunk & Reckless Driving Prevention

-District Attorney Madeline Singas is bringing the message about driving safety to Nassau County’s High Schools.
+The Nassau County District Attorney's Office is bringing the message about driving safety to Nassau County’s High Schools.
 The Choices and Consequences program is an interactive high school presentation designed to combat drunk, drugged and reckless driving.
-The District Attorney's goal is to reduce injuries and deaths in this most vulnerable age group.
+The Office's goal is to reduce injuries and deaths in this most vulnerable age group.
 Traffic crashes are the number one cause of death for young people between the ages of 15 and 24.
-Watch a YouTube video about the program.

 About the program